 Without wasting much time, let’s dive right into the specifics of hermit crab odors and what you need to know about them.

-Do Land Hermit Crabs Naturally Stink?
+Do Hermit Crabs Stink?

 If you’ve dealt with aquatic pets or other crustaceans, then you clearly know that they have a distinct smell.
-This scent should not be a problem to your nose, but if it does, then you should not keep pet hermit crabs in the first place.
+This scent should not be a problem for your nose, but if it does, then you should not keep pet hermit crabs in the first place.

-In any case you feel that the smell has become stronger, then something is clearly a miss with your hermit crab.
+In any case, if you feel that the smell has become stronger, then something is clearly a miss with your hermit crab.
 It is either stressed, sick or it is dead already.
 Sometimes, your crab is not the problem, but the condition of the aquarium.
 If you fail to clean the cage or even neglect their habitats, then you are clearly inviting bad smells.

-Make a habit of cleaning the hermit crab poop, emptying leftover food and changing the water as well.
+Make a habit of cleaning the hermit crab poop, emptying leftover food, and changing the water as well.
 This way, you’ll keep bad smells away.

 Why Do Hermit Crabs Smell Bad?

 A healthy or happy hermit crab is not supposed to generate foul odors, but if it happens, know that something is wrong.
-In that case you should take action and determine what is amiss and how you can address it.
+In that case, you should take action and determine what is amiss and how you can address it.

 Studies show that crustaceans release pheromones when stressed.
 These pheromones can make the hermit crab stink.
 In most cases, a crab will become stressed when you first bring it home or when you handle it often.
 Hermies can also become stressed when the conditions in their tanks are not that great.
-We are talking about insufficient substrate, too much light at night, low humidity and loneliness.
+We are talking about insufficient substrate, too much light at night, low humidity, and loneliness.

 unless your new hermit crab is so stressed, it won’t release pheromones, but it will bury itself under the substrate.
 Most hermies do so as a way of distressing.